Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### Cloud Controller Manager

 The cloud controller manager (CCM) is a cool part of Kubernetes that lets it play nice with different cloud providers like AWS, Google Cloud, and Azure.
 It's like a bridge between K8s and the cloud, helping to manage stuff like load balancers, storage, and networking.
-It makes sure Kubernetes knows how to <mark>deal with cloud infrastructure</mark> the right way.
+It makes sure Kubernetes knows how to **deal with cloud infrastructure** the right way.

 ---